TEL: 021 855 0395

 The predominantly German colonial architecture makes Swakopmund an attractive and interesting place to visit.
 There are a number of historical buildings and attractions in the town, such as Woerman House, which is now a monument, and the “Martin Luther” locomotive which was brought into the country in 1896 and eventually abandoned in the desert.
 Today it is a monument.

-There is accommodation to suit a wide variety of visitors.
+There is accommodation in Swakopmund to suit a wide variety of visitors.
 For those with a taste for an extra touch of luxury, there is The Stiltz Hotel which offers luxury log cabins built on stilts in the Swakop riverbed.
 Spectacular views of the birdlife and the sea make this a unique experience.
 Another option is the Beach Hotel, which is right on the beach and provides superior accommodation close to the water for either couples or for families.

 There are a number of hotels that provide excellent accommodation and fine dining right in town.
 Hotel Eberwein offers old-world charm and a Victorian atmosphere, while The Hansa is a classic old building that retains the feeling of a previous era while being centrally situated.

 Sam’s Giardino is a more intimate boutique hotel which provides high quality accommodation for all.
 Hotel Pension Rapmund is an affordable option, centrally situated and ideal for families.

 For those who require self-catering accommodation in Swakopmund, Alte Brücke is the perfect option, while the Swakopmund Municipal Rest Camp offers budget accommodation in Swakopmund for the fisherman or those on a tight budget.

-The Swakopmund Hotel and Entertainment Centre is situated in the beautiful old station building and offers luxury accommodation, a casino and restaurants for those who would like to spend a few days relaxing in the lap of luxury.
+The Swakopmund Hotel and Entertainment Centre is situated in the beautiful old station building and offers luxury accommodation in Swakopmund, a casino and restaurants for those who would like to spend a few days relaxing in the lap of luxury.

 This is truly a town to suit all visitors.
 The Swakopmund Delight offers B&B accommodation in Swakopmund and is ideal for people with limited mobility.